fagossa/micro-service-example/README.md

 Actuator
 --------
-Gives you the following additional end-points:
+The actuator module gives you the following additional end-points for each service:

 * /health – returns “ok” as text/plain content which is useful for simple service monitoring
 * /env – check environment configuration, property file and command line argument overrides, active profiles